murtyjones/murtyjones.github.io/_posts/2021-11-28-svelte-cwasm-workers-how-to.md

 initialize();
 ```

-Our worker now listens for `transferCanvas` events from the web app, then caches the offscreen canvas that the web app sends in those events.
+Our worker now listens for a `"transferCanvas"` event from the web app, then caches the offscreen canvas that the web app sends in that event.
 We're not actually using the offscreen canvas yet, but that will come soon.

 In `App.svelte`, let's transfer the canvas to the worker once it's loaded: